diffblue/gitlab/doc/user/group/manage.md

 It is not possible to rename a namespace if it contains a project with [Container Registry](../packages/container_registry/index.md) tags, because the project cannot be moved.

-WARNING:
-All hard-coded references to the original project URL will need to be changed to the new URL, including include statements and Docker image references in CI files and variables that specify a project or namespace.

 ## Change the default branch protection of a group